My new =class is called How to Paint a Chicken. Guess what it’s about???

 This is all about making quick, simple, charming portraits.
 And of course, if you’d like to paint another type of bird, please do!
 Ducks, geese, parrots—everyone’s welcome!

 This class is happening on Skillshare now!
-Sign up with this link and get 2 months free: https://skl.sh/3gyfU0r
+Skillshare is a Netflix-style membership platform where you can take all the classes you want for a monthly subscription.
+Sign up with this link and get a free trial: https://skl.sh/3gyfU0r